Event: Boxer Brief 5K

 The colon is the large intestine or large bowel, and is also part of what is called our “gut” or the gastrointestinal tract.
 The rectum is the final area of the large intestine prior to stool exiting through the anus.

 Colorectal cancer is cancer of the colon and/or rectum (also called large intestine or large bowel).
-Colorectal cancer is the 2nd leading cause of cancer-related death in men AND women in the United States.
+Colorectal cancer is the #1 cause of cancer-related death in people under age 50, and the 2nd leading cause of cancer-related death in men AND women in the United States.
 Screening begins at age 45 for people of average risk.

 Men and women of ANY age are at risk for this disease, but it can be both preventable and treatable, especially if it is caught at an early stage.
 Check out the short and entertaining video for all ages which discusses how to help prevent colorectal cancer.
+One major change – Screeneing for average risk people begins at age 45, not age 50!
 Also available is Board member Dr. Vorenberg and colleague Dr. Gentry’s insights on the disease through the Fight Right podcast, episode #11.

 Review responses to the Frequently Asked Questions we receive about colon health and colorectal cancer.

-- Tell your provider if you have a family history of polyps, or a family history of colorectal cancer.
-To begin with this first step requires the patient to know their family history.
-It is imperative to discuss family history of disease with loved ones.
+1. Tell your provider if you have a family history of polyps, or a family history of colorectal cancer.
+This first step requires the patient to know their family history.
+Discussing your family history of disease with loved ones is critical.

-- Ask your provider about simple in-home, non-invasive screening options and if one of those options might be right for you.
-Ask about how to schedule a colonoscopy or an in-home option.
+4. Ask your provider about simple, in-home screening options, and if one of those options might be right for you.

 The Fecal Immunochemical Test (FIT) is a noninvasive, easy method to test for occult (non-visible) blood in the stool which could signal an issue that needs further investigating.
 The test is completed in the privacy of your own home and then the patient returns the test to their provider’s office or mails it to a designated lab, to complete the screen.
 The results are sent to the provider for follow up with the patient regarding next steps.